lodge F&W Favourite

 Deservedly popular beach lodge offering a range of land and marine-based activities

-Location: Princesse Bora Lodge is located on the southwest coast of Île Sainte-Marie, a serene tropical island off Madagascar's eastern shore.
-Known for its warm climate and natural beauty, the lodge is set within lush gardens and overlooks a palm-lined white sand beach at the edge of a sparkling lagoon
+Princesse Bora Lodge is nestled on the southwest coast of Île Sainte-Marie, a peaceful tropical island off Madagascar’s eastern shore.
+Surrounded by lush gardens, the lodge overlooks a palm-lined white sand beach and a sparkling lagoon, set in a warm and naturally beautiful environment.

 I'm here to help